-Welcome to the ninth year of Poetry Out Loud in Hawaii!
+Welcome to the tenth year of Poetry Out Loud in Hawaii!
 Once again The National Endowment for the Arts and the Poetry Foundation have partnered with the Hawai'i State Foundation on Culture and the Arts and Honolulu Theatre for Youth to offer this exciting poetry recitation contest in the islands.

 Open to all students in grades 9th through 12th, Poetry Out Loud uses a pyramid structure that begins at the classroom level.
 Winners advance to a school-wide competition, then to island and/or state competitions depending on the number of participants, and ultimately to the National Finals.
 In 2013, Poetry Out Loud awarded over $100,000 in prizes to students and schools at the state and national levels.